statsmaths/stat209/_notes/project-b-acs.md

 The grade for the assignment depends primarily on the effectiveness of the graphics in conveying information, the quality of the writing, and execution of how the writing and visualizations are integrated together.
+Also, half of the class will be selected to present their report to the class on 2018-03-08.
+The remainder of the class will present on Project C.

 ## Code Examples